AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/extend-component.md

 ## Update Card Sling Model

-To ultimately expose the values from the component dialog to the Angular component we need to update the Sling Model that populates the JSON for the `Card` component.
+To ultimately expose the values from the component dialog to the React component we need to update the Sling Model that populates the JSON for the `Card` component.
 We also have the opportunity to implement two pieces of business logic:

 * If `titleFromPage` to **true**, return the title of the page specified by `cardPath` otherwise return the value of `cardTitle` textfield.
 * Return the last modified date of the page specified by `cardPath`.

 Return to the IDE of your choice and open the `core` module.

-1. Open the file `Card.java` at `core/src/main/java/com/adobe/aem/guides/wknd/spa/angular/core/models/Card.java`.
+1. Open the file `Card.java` at `core/src/main/java/com/adobe/aem/guides/wknd/spa/react/core/models/Card.java`.

     Observe that the `Card` interface currently extends `com.adobe.cq.wcm.core.components.models.Image` and therefore inherits all of the methods of the `Image` interface.
 The `Image` interface already extends the `ComponentExporter` interface which allows the Sling Model to be exported as JSON and mapped by the SPA editor.
 Therefore we do not need to explicitly extend `ComponentExporter` interface like we did in the [Custom Component chapter](custom-component.md).